 Additional fees may arise if the USPTO requires further documentation or clarification.
 Responding promptly to these requests minimizes delays and potential costs.
 Maintaining the trademark also incurs fees, such as renewal costs every ten years, which vary based on updates to USPTO fee structures.

-Some businesses choose to allocate funds for professional search services.
-These services help identify potential conflicts with existing trademarks and typically range from $300 to $1,000, ensuring the trademark is distinct and reducing the likelihood of opposition or refusal by the USPTO.
+Some businesses allocate funds for professional search services.
+These services help identify potential conflicts with existing trademarks and typically range from $300 to $1,000.
+They ensure the trademark is distinct and reduce the likelihood of opposition or refusal by the USPTO.

 Common Mistakes to Avoid